getgnulinux/getgnulinux/README.md

     make docroot/settings.php

-Now open the newly created `docroot/settings.php` in a text editor and change the settings where needed.
+Open the newly created `docroot/settings.php` in a text editor and change the settings where needed.

-The `locale/getgnulinux/` directory contains the PO files (these contain the translations).
-You need to compile these PO files to enable the translations on the website:
+The `locale/getgnulinux/` directory contains the translations.
+These need to be compiled to enable the translations on the website.
+Compile them with:

     make

-When a PO file is updated, you'll need to recompile it to see the changes on the website.
+When a translation file is updated, you'll need to recompile it to see the changes on the website.
 Just run the `make` command again.

-Install the required Node.js packages:
+Install the required Nodejs packages with:

     yarn install